Alliance Public Library is a rural popular materials library serving the area residents of Alliance, NE, population 8,139.

 - Lamination: Library staff is able to laminate items up to 36″ wide for $.75 per running foot.

-- Other equipment: Additional equipment available for in-library and/or meeting room use include laptop computers, an LCD projector, smart cart/lectern with sound, screens, and a P.A. system.
+- Other equipment: Additional equipment available for in-library and/or meeting room use including an LCD projector, screens, and a P.A. system.

 - Book Store: The Alliance Public Library Foundation Book Store is available during library hours, and includes donated books for all ages, many new, in both fiction and nonfiction.
 DVDs, audio books, and library discards are also available.
 Prices range from $.50 to $20 with an average of $2 to $5.
 All funds raised benefit the APL Foundation.